• Skip to main content

 • This drink definitely is better when chilled.
 If you can, try to make it ahead and keep it in the fridge until ready to serve.
 Also, serve over a few ice cubes for best results.

-• If you want to serve your drink ultra cold, but are worried to dilute your drink by the melting water from ice cubes, then you can make more of this aqua fresca and freeze some ahead of time in ice cube tray.
+• If you want to serve your drink ultra cold, but are worried about diluting your drink by melting water from ice cubes, then you can make more of this aqua fresca and freeze some ahead of time in an ice cube tray.
 Use them instead of regular ice cubes (or blend them in your smoothies!).

 • For best presentation, serve with more pieces of mango and extra lime wedges.